 - Survey all of the food available before you fill up your plate.
 Avoid going back for multiple plates by including your favorite foods from the start.

-- Avoid sitting by the food or kitchen.
+- Avoid sitting in the food or kitchen.
 You will be tempted to go back for multiple servings if the food is in eyesight.

 - Stock up on vegetables and protein-rich foods.
 These types of foods will help to provide greater satiety.